Experimenting in GrowthBook

 Assigning your audience to the experiment should happen as close to the test as possible to reduce noise and increase power.
 However, there are times when running an experiment requires that users be bucketed into variations before knowing that they are actually being exposed to the variation.
 One common example of this is with website modals, where the modal code needs to be loaded on the page with the experiment variations, but you’re not sure if each user will actually see the modal.
 With activation metrics you can specify a metric that needs to be present to filter the list of exposed users to just those with that event.

-Sample sizes
+Sample sizes and metric totals

 When running an experiment you select your goal metrics.
 Getting enough samples depends on the size of the effect you’re trying to detect.
 If you think the experiment will have a large effect, the smaller total number of events you need to collect.
-GrowthBook allows users to set a minimum sample size for each metric where we will hide results before that threshold is reached to avoid premature peeking.
+GrowthBook allows users to set a minimum metric total for each metric where we will hide results before that threshold is reached to avoid premature peeking.

 Test Duration